mikaeilorfanian/mikaeilorfanian.github.io/_posts/2017-05-14-Caching-with-Redis.md

     return online_users_ids
 ```
 _Note:_ In this function, we check whether the list of online users is in Redis.
 This check is necessary because key-value pairs in Redis have an expiration date(also called `ttl` or `time-to-live`).
+### Analysis
+The above code has a few problems:
+- We're using hardcoded strings as keys to fetch data from Redis.
+If the key changes, we'd have to make changes everywhere the cache is used.
+All the `set`, `get`, and `delete` operations will have to be edited.
+- Since we're using strings, it's hard to find where this cache is being used because IDEs won't be able to help us with that.
+- After reading the above code, it's not clear what's modifying our cached data.
+What is setting it?
+What is updating it?
+What if there's a bug and for some reason our cache is not up-to-date?
+How would you go about finding what's causing that bug?
-The above code has the same issues as the previous two.
-For example, this function lives in a module different than the previous two functions.
-But, it's using the same hardcoded key to access cached data.
-Also, `get_online_users` is where we set the cache(or where data is cached).
+- `get_online_users` is where we set the cache(or where data is cached).
 This is weird because the function name starts with "get", not "set".
 ## Second Implementation
 We can solve the above issues by creating a model class(similar to Django model classes) for our cached data.
 This object would encapsulate all the different ways we access and modify the cached data:
 ```python